This month’s musings again see me making reference to Donald. Not “The Donald” this time, but a different one.

 It was a deliberately inauspicious occasion – an 8 mile round trip to the dry cleaners to collect a suit.
 Everything went smoothly and the feelings that I had were identical to those that I had experienced whilst preparing for my assessment.

 In hindsight, it is easy to see that this latest venture was doomed from the beginning.
-After all, it was based on a theory put forward by a US Secretary of Defence whose resignation was subsequently demanded by several retired generals on the grounds of “abysmal military planning and lack of strategic competence” – who would have thought?
+After all, it was based on a theory put forward by a US Secretary of Defence whose resignation was subsequently demanded on the grounds of “abysmal military planning and lack of strategic competence” – who would have thought?

 But I had to give it a shot – a final roll of the dice to make sure that I wasn’t leaving any money on the table, so to speak.